development-vargamarcel/graphboarder/README.md

 # this is in beta,there will be mre info soon.

-for now please take a look bellow
+For now please take a look bellow

 ## terminology